aubrey-sherman/aubrey-sherman/README.md

 - 👋 Hi, I’m Aubrey!
 - 👀 I’m interested in game design, brain puzzles, pourovers, public libraries, and olives
-- 🌱 I’m currently learning Java and Drizzle
+- 🌱 I’m currently learning Java and Drizzle, and taking a deeper dive into React
 - 📫 How to reach me: https://aubreysherman.com
 - ⚡ Fun fact: I can't wink!
 Or whistle!
 Help!